-Finding: This project will involve renovation and remodels to multiple buildings across the district.
-Conducting such work on an operating campus significantly increases complexity.
+Finding: As noted above, the CC Building roof project involves substantial impact to a heavily used building on the Sylvania Campus.
+Complex roof replacements are typically much more complex than greenfield development because there are typically issues that arise once the project is underway.
+Conducting such work on an operating campus significantly increases that complexity.
 Use of the CM/GC process will ensure that the selected contractor has the experience and expertise to do the job.